Henry Grey, 4th (7th) Baron Grey of Codnor: Career

 He was one of the principal magnates in Derbyshire and Nottinghamshire, and like many nobles of the time, he was prepared to assert his power by force, and even to act in open defiance of the law.
 In 1467 a serious feud erupted between Lord Grey and the Vernon family, in which one of the Vernons was killed.
 The King appointed a particularly strong commission of oyer and terminer headed by his brother George, Duke of Clarence, to restore order in the region.
 The commission does not seem to have reached a verdict, and the following year Grey and the Vernons were made to swear oaths not to intimidate the jurors appointed to investigate the matter.
 One difficulty in settling the feud was that while the Duke of Clarence favoured the Vernons, the King favoured Grey.

 The King was prepared to tolerate a certain amount of law-breaking by members of the nobility since his own power depended largely on their support, but his patience had its limits.
 In 1471 Grey was charged with inciting a serious riot in Nottingham.
 He was summoned before Star Chamber, where the King personally questioned him about his links to the rioters.
 At the end of the hearing the King strictly ordered Grey not to favour or maintain any malefactors in the town of Nottingham.

-Grey's record of law-breaking was one of the reasons for the passage of an Act of Parliament in 1468, declaring illegal the practice of retaining, i.e. the maintenance of a private army.
-Although proceedings were taken against him in the Court of King's Bench, there is no record of a conviction, and little serious effort was made to enforce the Act.
+Grey's record of law-breaking was one of the reasons for the passage of an act of Parliament in 1468, the Liveries Act 1468 8 Edw.
+4. c.
+2, declaring illegal the practice of retaining, i.e. the maintenance of a private army.
+Although proceedings were taken against him in the Court of King's Bench, there is no record of a conviction, and little serious effort was made to enforce the act.

 He was soon restored to favour and received substantial grants of land in Ireland, and the office of Steward of the royal castles of Ulster.